paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

     * We fetch the session of the block by dispatching a `session_index_for_child` request with the parent-hash of the block.
     * If the session index - `APPROVAL_SESSIONS` > `state.earliest_session`, then bump `state.earliest_sessions` to that amount and prune earlier sessions.
     * If the session isn't in our `state.session_info`, load the session info for it and for all sessions since the earliest-session, including the earliest-session, if that is missing.
 And it can be, just after pruning, if we've done a big jump forward, as is the case when we've just finished chain synchronization.
+    * If any of the runtime API calls fail, we just warn and skip the block.
   * We use the RuntimeApiSubsystem to determine the set of candidates included in these blocks and use BABE logic to determine the slot number and VRF of the blocks.
   * We also note how late we appear to have received the block.
 We create a `BlockEntry` for each block and a `CandidateEntry` for each candidate obtained from `CandidateIncluded` events after making a `RuntimeApiRequest::CandidateEvents` request.
   * Ensure that the `CandidateEntry` contains a `block_assignments` entry for the block, with the correct backing group set.